Want to give the expecting parents something they’ll actually use? Skip the fussy outfits and gift them one of these super practical items.

 Roll Up Bib Set

 Once your baby is ready for solids, you’ll want to protect all those adorable clothes—and your floor.
 A bib that will catch that sweet potato puree is essential.
-You can tuck this bib into your diaper bag, purse, or high chair.
+You can tuck this bib into your diaper bag or purse.
 It’s even more functional than that: roll it up and slip the used spoon inside, then throw it back into your bag after lunch.

 Formula-feeding moms will understand the hassle of hauling around bottles and measuring out powder in a restaurant or on a park bench.
 (Hi!
 That was, and still is, me.)
 This ingenious dispenser makes getting out and feeding mess-free.
 Because every mama—whether she’s breastfeeding, formula-feeding, or both—should feel comfortable and relaxed taking care of her baby on the go.